andrewray/iocamljs/README.md

 Only a small API for interacting with the notebook is provided by `iocamljs` at the moment; `js_of_ocaml` provides far greater possibilities.

-The demo notebook `js_of_ocaml-webgl-demo.ipynb` provides a good example of whats can be done.
-Its an almost directly copy of the [js_of_ocaml WebGL demo](http://ocsigen.org/js_of_ocaml/files/webgl/index.html) except the 3d model, shader code, ocaml code and html code are all embedded in the notebook and can be compiled and run live in the browser.
+The demo notebook `js_of_ocaml-webgl-demo.ipynb` provides a good example of what can be done.
+Its an almost direct copy of the [js_of_ocaml WebGL demo](http://ocsigen.org/js_of_ocaml/files/webgl/index.html) except the 3d model, shader code, ocaml code and html code are all embedded in the notebook and can be compiled and run live in the browser.